-Nasal reconstruction is paramount for restoring loss of nasal aesthetic and/or function following trauma, cancer, and other malignancies.
+Nasal reconstruction, unlike primary rhinoplasty, is paramount for restoring loss of nasal aesthetic and/or function following trauma, cancer, and other malignancies.
 Amongst the causes, excessive cocaine use can demand more challenging, multi-staged reconstructions.

 Consequences of Cocaine Use on the Nose